by Mike Ratliff

 The key to living this way is to come to the realization this physical existence is simply the preparation for our future eternal existence with our Lord.
 When we understand this, deeply, we change how we view what goes on here on planet Earth.
 We quit valuing worldly things.
 Instead, we place the highest value on what God values.
 How does this happen?
-When God circumcises our hearts, this opens up the connection between our Spirit and our Soul.
+When God circumcises our hearts, this cleanses our conscience enabling it to work correctly.
 The godly value system in our consciences is now more apparent to our hearts.
 We now treasure the right treasure.

 Our hearts will be set on what we value the most.
 If we value possessions, we will be stuck in materialism.
 If we value anything more than our relationship with God, we will be mired in idolatry.
 However, if we treasure the Treasure we lay up in Heaven, we will be content because our physical circumstances have no bearing on it.
 When our hearts become circumcised and we become Spirit-led we take a huge step in becoming selfless.
 We must ask God to develop this wonderful gift of contentment in us.